lmc-eu/spirit-design-system/packages/web-twig/CONTRIBUTING.md

 ## PHP Support Using Docker

 PHP language is required to develop this package.
-In order to support other frontend developers which do not have installed PHP locally, there is a Docker image available to develop this package.
+To support other frontend developers which do not have installed PHP locally, there is a Docker image available to develop this package.

 To start this project simply run `make start` and then add project certificates to your machine by `make cert`.